Applied Community and Economic Development (ACED) Fellows Program

 100% Graduate Tuition Waiver for those with development experience (including full-time AmeriCorps Members)

 Share your contact information with us to receive more information about the

 Stevenson Center’s ACED Fellows Program

-The ACED Fellows Program at Illinois State University enhances the skills of students who want to become the new generation of development specialists.
-Alumni of the ACED Fellows Program hold various positions in their chosen fields.
+Through coursework and field work, the ACED Fellows Program at Illinois State University enhances the skills of experienced students working to become the new generation of development specialists.

-ACED Fellows must have at least one year of full-time experience in community development or social services or the equivalent (1,700 hours)—as either a paid professional or a volunteer—prior to starting classes.
-Service with AmeriCorps counts towards the requirement.
-ACED Fellows may pursue master’s degrees with the following plans of study:
+Our distinctive program requires ACED Fellows to have at least one year of full-time experience in community development or social services or the equivalent (1,700 hours)—as either a paid professional or a volunteer—prior to starting classes.
+Service with AmeriCorps programs like City Year and Teach For America counts towards this requirement.
+Compulsory (e.g., government-mandated) service is not sufficient.

-Fellows complete one calendar year of full-time coursework and 11 months of full-time, hands-on professional practice with communities or organizations needing their skills.
+Fellows complete one calendar year of full-time coursework and 11 months of hands-on

 with communities or organizations needing the skills and expertise our students possess.

 Stevenson Center alumni go on to work in a wide variety of leadership roles in nonprofits and in local, state, and federal government.
 The combination of training, research, and hands-on experience positions our students to be uniquely competitive in the job market.

 See students' research and our latest news, then connect with an Alumni Ambassador!